EmilHvitfeldt/smltar/docs/07_ml_classification.md

 <p class="caption">(\#fig:firstheatmap)Confusion matrix for naive Bayes classifier, showing some bias towards predicting 'Credit'</p>
 </div>

-In Figure \@ref(fig:firstheatmap), the square for "Credit"/"Credit" has a darker shade than the off diagonal squares.
-This is a good sign, meaning that our model is right more often than not for the positive case!
-However, this first model is struggling somewhat since such a high number of observations from the "Other" class are being mispredicted.
+In Figure \@ref(fig:firstheatmap), the squares for "Credit"/"Credit" and "Other"/"Other" have a darker shade than the off diagonal squares.
+This is a good sign, meaning that our model is right more often than not!
+However, this first model is struggling somewhat since many observations from the "Other" class are being mispredicted as "Credit".

 <div class="rmdwarning">
 <p>One metric alone cannot give you a complete picture of how well your classification model is performing.
 The confusion matrix is a good starting point to get an overview of your model performance, as it includes rich information.</p>